kiivihal/open-europeana/docs/deploy.md

 Make sure that Jetty is installed.
 (We prefer to use Jetty for solr deployment.
 However, there is no reason why it cannot be deployed on Tomcat with the other components.
-Just remember to increase the heap space if you do so. )
+Just remember to increase the **heap size** of the JVM if you do so.)

 * Copy `./core/src/test/solr/solr.war` to the jetty deploy directory (i.e. webapps dir in the jetty root) on the server and rename to solr.war.
 * Copy the Solr Home from `./portal/src/test/solr/solr/` to the server (!recursively copy all files).
 Any location would do.
 Remember that the index is stored inside the Solr Home so make sure that there is enough disk space available where you place solr home.
 * add the Solr Home to the Jetty/Tomcat startup parameters, e.g. `-Dsolr.solr.home=/path/to/solr/home`